brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 Ideas:

+- Daily Reading list maker, Desktop app or Chrome plugin.
+Select Article title, press hotkey, it writes selected text and page url to markdown doc.
+Or does it push it to Firebase?

 - Swipeable navigation. it works just like a slider does. next nav categroy can be blurred out and clipped on the side.